 – Attract attention from other websites

 – Create a positive image among the audience, and much more.

-So before you sign up to that super-cheap hosting offer, do some research.
+So before you sign up for that super-cheap hosting offer, do some research.

 Does that hosting provider have what it takes to help your PR?

 Or will it actually hurt your business?

 Remember – your whole PR strategy can depend on such basic things and uptime and response time.